20 Uses For Lavender Oil

 I must admit, I’m not a big fan of the pharmaceutical industry.
 I tend to lean more toward natural and holistic remedies whereas City Spouse calls a doctor.
-Essential oils are a staple of my arsenal- from helping me to sleep to warding off the common cold.
+Essential oils are a staple in my arsenal- from helping me to sleep to warding off the common cold.

 Lavender is by far the most versatile of all essential oils, and possibly the easiest to get started using.
 It is wonderful for the skin and has been clinically tested to prove that it has calming effects.
 The fragrance is calming, relaxing, and balancing- both physically and emotionally.